2014 Ram Heavy Duty

 Safety features on all HD Rams include dual front multi-stage airbags, side curtain airbags, front side airbags, adjustable height front belts, LATCH child-seat anchors, child-protection rear door locks, stability and trailer sway control, anti-lock brakes on all wheels, hill-start assist and tire-pressure monitors (2500 only).

-The Ram Heavy Duty models got revised styling for 2010.
-What sets the 2013 apart are the upgraded head and tail lamps, additional chrome, available power folding mirrors and Longhorn's standard long running boards.
+Ram Heavy Duty pickups got revised styling for 2010.
+For 2013, headlamps and tail lamps were updated, chrome and available power folding mirrors added, along with Longhorn's long running boards.
 A spray-in bedliner and simple fifth-wheel/gooseneck out-fitting help the truck end of things.

-While the style and lights are from the 1500 only the latter are the same parts.
-The HD's grille is larger to allow more cooling air in, the bumper is reshaped, and the hood has a larger central bulge and faux louver contouring, but the easiest way to distinguish a non-dually HD from the 1500 is the gap above the bumper; the 1500 has no such gap.
+While the style and lights are from the 1500, only the latter are the same parts.
+The HD's grille is larger than that of the 1500 models to allow more cooling air in, the bumper is reshaped, and the hood has a larger central bulge and faux louver contouring, but the easiest way to distinguish a non-dually HD from the 1500 is the gap above the bumper: The 1500 has no such gap.

-The previously optional upper-trim headlights are now standard on 2013 Ram HDs.
-2013 Ram lux trucks get projector headlamps with LED ancillary lamps, and LEDs in back.
-Taken from the 1500, they should provide the same visibility improvements, and access covers are fitted for easier alignment and bulb changes.
+Upper-trim trucks get projector headlamps with LED ancillary lamps, and LEDs in back.
+Taken from the 1500, they provide the same visibility improvements, and access covers are fitted for easier alignment and bulb changes.

 Ram HD Crew Cab is comparable to competitor crew cabs in size and is about the same size as the Ram 1500 Crew Cab.
 The Ram HD Crew Cab has four forward-hinged doors.

 The ultra-long Mega Cab uses the same rear doors as the Crew but adds inches behind the doors.